Finite time/Infinite time blow-up behaviors for the inhomogeneous nonlinear Schr\"{o}dinger equation: Introduction

-As far as our knowledge, this is the first finite time blow-up result for the equation \eqref{IDNLS} in the intercritical case when $u_0$ satisfies the conditions \eqref{1.4} and \eqref{1.5}, without the condition that $|x|u_0\in L^2(\R^N )$ or $u_0$ is radial.
+To our best knowledge, this is the first finite time blow-up result for the equation \eqref{IDNLS} in the intercritical case when $u_0$ satisfies the conditions \eqref{1.4} and \eqref{1.5}, without the condition that $|x|u_0\in L^2(\R^N )$ or $u_0$ is radial.